eonum/pipeline/README.md

-pipeline
+Pipeline
 ========

 Pipeline is a modular machine learning library used in eonum's products and services.

 Using modular design principles, a data pipeline suited for the problem at hand can be built and evaluated.
-A data pipeline is composed of readers, tranformers, classifiers, regressors, normalizer, parameter optimizer, output generators and other modules.
+A data pipeline is composed of readers, tranformers, classifiers, regressors, normalizers, parameter optimizers, output generators and other modules.
-The software can process simple vectors and sequences / time series data.
+The software can process simple vectors, sequences / time series data and graphs.
 Structured as well as unstructured data can be processed with a corresponding reader.

 Below you can find a selection of pipeline modules.

-#### Data structures
+##### Data structures
 * Vectors / Instances, sparse and dense implementations
 * Data Sets
 * Sequences / Time series, sparse and dense implentations
 * Graphs

-#### Classifier / Regressors
+##### Classifier / Regressors
 * Random Forests / Decision Trees / CART
 * Neural Nets
 * Recurrent Neural Nets (Long Short Term Memory)